 To earn the certificate, students must complete eighteen (18) credit hours (a minimum of 12 credit hours must be upper division) of approved coursework and earn a grade of C or better in each certificate course.
 A student’s overall GPA in certificate courses must be 3.00 or greater.

 Students must take at least one course* in each of the following areas (full list of approved CSE Certificate courses):

 *Student must have at least 18 hours of certificate coursework to earn certificate.
 If a 1-2 credit hour course is taken in one area, then it may be necessary for the student to take an additional course to bring their total to 18 credit hours.

 Course substitutions within the broad area of computational science and engineering may be made with approval from the certificate program's faculty advisor.

 The following table identifies courses that qualify for the CSE certificate program.
 Note that this list is not inclusive and may be expanded to include other advanced courses of three credits or more as approved by the certificate program's faculty advisor.
 The course abbreviations in column one are consistent with the UT Undergraduate Course Catalog and descriptions of each course may be found therein.

 Some courses on the approved list below may be restricted by the department offering the course.
 Please note that the Certificate Program CANNOT ask the department to waive prerequisites or force the department to lift restrictions on their courses.
 Every effort has been made to include multiple options under each category to allow students from various majors to find courses that fit within their degree program.

-Highlighted courses are offered on the Spring 2022 course schedule.
+Highlighted courses are offered on the Fall 2022 course schedule.
 Download PDF.